filt_plot_temporal: Plot fixation filtered vs. raw gaze coordinates. This...

 Description

 This function plots and returns a ggplot2 figure showing two time series of gaze coordinates plotted against time.
-The interval to plot can be defined as a proportion of the data frame or by sample numbers.
+The interval to plot can be defined as a proportion of the data frame, by timestamps, or by sample numbers.
 Use this function to plot data before and after processing or filtering to examine their effects.
-For example, unprocessed x or y coordinates can be plotted against x and y coordinates following pre-processing and/or a fixation filter.
-Either the x or the y vector is plotted
+For example, unprocessed x or y coordinates can be plotted against x and y coordinates following pre-processing and/or event detection with a fixation detection algorithm Either the x or the y vector is plotted

 Usage